ncannasse/hss/README.md

 E ~ F : supported
 DIV.warning : supported
 E#myid : supported
-E:first-child, E:link, E:hover and other CSS2 and 3 pseudo-classes selectors are supported (except the ones that takes an argument
+E:first-child, E:link, E:hover and other CSS2 and 3 pseudo-classes selectors are supported
 E[foo], E[foo=value], E[foo|=value], E[foo~=value], E[foo^=value], E[foo$=value], E[foo*=value] : supported
 ```
-Other selectors are not supported, but can be used with the CSS function :
+[supported pseudo-classes selectors](hss/Rules.nml#L46-L51), Other selectors maybe not supported, but can be used with the CSS function :
 ```
-.page CSS("h1.nth-child(2)") {
+.page CSS("h1:placeholder") {
     color : red
 }
 ```
-#IE hacks
+### IE hacks
 It's sometimes useful to use non-standard CSS properties, in particular for various IE-specific things.
 HSS adds a specific command for doing that.
 Here's a small example how it can be used :
 ```
 .image {